 This list focuses on fashion and is decidedly gear-free, but as a wise woman once told me: it’s not a bike without a helmet.
 Do not even question the necessity of this life-saving accessory.
 I actually feel so bad that I am not wearing one in this picture.
 My current noggin protector is from the brand Thousand, and it’s as good as any.
 Don’t complain about the cost, either — $89 is a small price to pay for your life.
 If you’re going to be biking in the city, the best type of helmet — and the one that I have — is a commuter style.
 They’re more stylish and have less aggressively performance-y bells and whistles, which you don’t really need if you’re not logging 50 miles daily and/or cruising through rocky terrain — and I suspect if you engage in these latter styles of biking, this piece might not be for you.
 (Although, thank you for reading.)
 If you need more detail on the different types of helmets, REI has a great primer.

-Let’s not forget that fashion’s current favorite novelty item has its roots in, um, actual bicycling.
-The upside of this skintight short’s status as of-the-moment item?
+Let’s not forget that fashion’s current favorite item has its roots in, um, actual bicycling.
+The upside of this skintight short’s status as of-the-moment must-have?
 There are more stylish options that I can count.
 Woohoo!
 No more cutting off old tights at the knee to wear underneath skirts as I cycle about.
 (True story.
 I am wearing my DIY pair in the photo.)
 Throw these babies on underneath any skirt or dress, and pro tip: if you’re wearing a fuller volume or a-line style, you can tie it in a knot, or, even more horrifying to bystanders, tuck the bottom of your skirt into your shorts.
 This might look a little weird, but who cares?
 No one will notice as you whiz by on your wheelie.
+(Also, one of the pairs below is more of a basketball short than a bike short.
+Sorry!
+I like them so much.)

 A Tiny Bag